timfox456/java-fsd-dell/UserManager/README.md

 Go Import -> Existing Maven Project.

-Navigate to your git repo folder and find the SpringData subfolder.
+Navigate to your git repo folder and find the UserManager subfolder.

 Select the springtarter subfolder.